Arafly/personal_cheatsheets/git.md

 	> then restore the file with
 	$ git checkout -- file.js

-### If you wish to overwrite the previous git commit with a new one
+### If you wish to edit the previous commit message, you can use the following command:
+	$ git commit --amend --no-edit
 	`git commit --amend`

 ## GIT HISTORY
 1. SHOW LOG OF COMMIT HISTORY, FROM THE LATEST TO OLDEST